digdilem/taskpony/README.md

 Upgrading Taskpony should be quite simple - overwrite the files and ensure taskpony.db survives.

-## Linux
+## Linux Systemd Service

-Follow the installation steps above and copy the new files over the existing ones.
-It's recommended that you back up the database first, but taskpony should automatically upgrade that if its needed.
+1. Read the [Release Notes](docs/release-notes.md) for any breaking changes
+2. Make a copy of the old `/opt/taskpony` directory, especially the `db/taskpony.db` database as a backup.
+3. Stop Taskpony: `systemctl stop taskpony`
+4. Download the latest files from https://github.com/digdilem/taskpony/ (Code -> Download ZIP)
+5. Unzip its contents into /opt/taskpony, overwriting the existing Taskpony files.
+6. Restart Taskpony: `systemctl start taskpony`

+If the upgrade includes any database changes, Taskpony should automatically upgrade that when it's first started, see logs. `journalctl -u taskpony`

 ## Docker